JoKohono/SenseHatAnalogClockSysStat/README.md

   Input/Control:
   - via the joystick be able to reboot the Pi (or shut it down)
   - via the joystick rotate the display

+ The actual next steps and changes coming are maintained in the "issues" section

 Files in the repo:
 The truly only one that matters is the autostart_sensehat.py (which I'm autostarting with the Pi booting through a crontab entry)